Content of the Improver Course Button Accordion Lessons

 Title: Sweet Marie

 Lesson 3 now ups the difficulty level due to the longer part in the second part of the tune.
-The tune requires more control of the user’s bellows which facilitates a nicer way of playing the tune.
+The tune requires more control of the user’s bellows which facilitates a nicer way of playing the tune, the student also requires the skills of good bellows control on the push, highlighting the air button use.

 Title: The Cat Rambles to the Child’s Saucepan